 International Politics Building

-First, his recent monograph (2021) critically examining the nexus between internal and external security threats and responses – the European security continuum.
-This project examines the extent and implications of the blurring of internal-external security.
-In particular, it studies the political, institutional, and ethical tensions the transboundary nature of security creates in formulating policy and identifying capabilities and its impact on the nature of the EU as an international security actor.
-This will be published as a Routledge monograph in 2021.
+First, his recent monograph (2021) critically examining the nexus between European Union internal and external security threats and responses – the EU security continuum.
+This examines the extent and implications of the blurring of internal-external security for the EU.
+In particular, it studies the political, institutional, and ethical tensions the transboundary nature of security creates in formulating policy and identifying capabilities, and its impact on the nature of the EU as an international security actor.

-Alistair Shepherd joined the Department of International Politics in 2003 as Lecturer in European Security and was promoted to Senior Lecturer in 2013.
+Alistair Shepherd is currently the Acting Head of the Department of International Politics.
+He joined the Department in 2003 as Lecturer in European Security and was promoted to Senior Lecturer in 2013.
 He obtained his PhD in Political Science at the University of Aberdeen, Scotland, specialising in the EU's security and defence policy.
 His research interests focus on European and international security and the European Union.
-Currently he is working on a project examining the nexus between internal and external security threats and responses within the European Union, to be published as a monograph in 2021.
+His recently completed monograph, The EU Security Continuum: Blurring Internal and External Security, was published by Routledge in September 2021.
 He is also the co-author of Toward a European Army: a Military Power in the Making?
 (Lynne Rienner), co-editor of the volume The Security Dimensions of EU Enlargement (MUP) and author of numerous articles and chapters.

 At Masters level his module include: Security Policy in the European Union, and The European Union in Crisis: Integration and Fragmentation

 PhD Supervision areas: security studies, European & EU politics, Internal and external security challenges in Europe; EU foreign, security and defence policy; European approaches to internal security policy (terrorism, immigration, organised crime); NATO & Transatlantic security; National foreign, security and defence policies.

 Acting Head of Department January-September 2023.